Miami Cancer Misdiagnosis Lawyer

 Proving Delayed Diagnosis or Misdiagnosis in Cancer Cases

 To get the compensation you deserve for your doctor’s errors and mistakes, you must prove that the delay in diagnosis, misdiagnosis, or failure to diagnose was an error that a reasonable physician should not have made.
 Each doctor is responsible for their medical treatment, and any treatment that falls below the acceptable standards of care is considered negligent.
-When a doctor commits this kind of negligence, you may be entitled to sue them in court to seek damages, but you must first prove their error was unreasonable.
+When a doctor commits this kind of negligence, you may be entitled to sue them in court to seek damages for the personal injury, but you must first prove their error was unreasonable.

 If you go to your doctor with complaints of pain, discomfort, dizziness, or other odd symptoms, your doctor may be reasonably required to turn to cancer screening or testing.
-Failing to order reasonable testing to try to diagnose cancer might be considered negligence and failing to take these complaints seriously may also be completely unacceptable.
-If your doctor is confronted with obvious cancer symptoms but still makes no efforts to test for cancer or refer you to an oncologist (cancer specialist), their care could be completely unacceptable.
+Failing to order reasonable testing to diagnose cancer might be considered negligence, and failing to take these complaints seriously may also be completely unacceptable.
+If your doctor is confronted with obvious cancer symptoms but still makes no efforts to either test for cancer or refer you to an oncologist (cancer specialist), they have failed you.

 Working with another physician or medical expert is often required to help prove that the doctor’s diagnosis or lack thereof was an error.

 Many patients do not discover their cancer until they seek a second opinion, especially if their first doctor brushed aside their symptoms or misdiagnosed them with a minor condition.
 Once they seek a second opinion, they may have enough information to prove their other physician’s errors.
-If you discover you have cancer after being given an alternate diagnosis or failing to get a diagnosis, talk to a lawyer right away to help preserve your case and gather evidence to prove your case in court.
+If you discover you have cancer after being given an alternate diagnosis, talk to a medical malpractice attorney right away to help preserve your medical negligence case.

-Call Our Florida Failed Cancer Diagnosis Lawyer for a Free Consultation
+Call Our Miami Cancer Misdiagnosis Lawyer for a Free Consultation

-If you or a loved one developed cancer, and your doctor’s misdiagnosis, delayed diagnosis, or failure to diagnose led to lost opportunities, lost chance of recovery, increased treatment needs, and increased cancer severity, contact a lawyer immediately.
-Our Florida missed and failed cancer diagnosis lawyer at The Law Offices of Prosper Shaked may be able to take your case and fight to get you the compensation you deserve.
-For your free legal consultation, call us today at (305) 694-2676.
+If you or a loved one developed cancer, and your doctor’s misdiagnosis, delayed diagnosis, or failure to diagnose led to lost opportunities, increased treatment needs, increased cancer severity, or death, contact an experienced cancer misdiagnosis lawyer immediately.
+We represent cancer misdiagnosis victims throughout the State of Florida.
+For your free legal consultation, call us today at (305) 694-2676 for a free consultation with a medical malpractice lawyer.